blue-luke/ts-course/README.md

 <!-- Perhaps best to focus on the nest/backend, neglecting frontend altogether?
 Is it even possible for frontend code to impact the infrastructure?
 Presumably, yes, but all bugs I've seen so far have been backend.
 I could return to angular/frontend in December, one main PD courses are done, to have something pretty and relaxing to do over the holidays -->

+Investigate the code at the moment.
+What does it do and how does it do that?
+Structure and roles:
+- Frontend, one line per pair, with a button.
+Start with BTC in USD
+- Each line formats the json object returned.
+The button fetches the json object.
+Currently done automatically on page refresh
+- Backend, provides the json object.
+Perhaps modifying it
+- Could store this information in a database
+- Backend, also gets the raw data from the API

+Possible user stories to implement
+- Display a range of currency pairs
+- Have drop downs to allow selection of pairs
+- Provide time stamps
+- Allow access to historical information
+- Allow login, personal selection of pairs
+- Store historical data in a database

+Infrastructure things to implement
+- Using terraform to check in infrastructure.
+GitOps
+- Storage of API secret in cluster, using sealed secret operator
+- Deployment of a crd, including operator, to maintain deployment in desired state
+- Implementation of pubsub for deployment communication
+- Implementation of a database for storage of account information

 - [ ] Javascript
   - [ ] Functions
   - [ ] Classes